basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-an-S3-Client.md

 verbosity = WARNING
 ```

-### Specifying User Credentials

-To configure the `s3cmd` client for the user, you must change the `access_key` and `secret_key` settings.
+To configure the s3cmd client for the user, you must change the
+`access_key` and `secret_key` settings.

-### Specifying Storage Location
+## Specifying Storage Location

-By default, the `.s3cfg` file uses the Amazon S3 service as the storage backend.
-For a Riak CS system, change the following settings to point to your storage system:
+By default, the `.s3cfg` file uses the Amazon S3 service as the storage
+backend.
+For a Riak CS system, change the following settings to point to
+your storage system:

-* `host_base` --- Specify the domain name or the path to your data storage, such as data.example.com.
+* `host_base` --- Specify the domain name or the path to your data
+  storage, such as `data.example.com`
-* `host_bucket` --- Specify the bucket location, such as `%(bucket)s.data.example.com`.
+* `host_bucket` --- Specify the bucket location, such as
+  `my_cs_bucket.data.example.com`.

-### Enabling SSL in the Client
+## Enabling SSL in the Client

 If you are using SSL, set `use_https` equal to `True`.